ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 Hence by [[contraposition]] $\mathrm{Cl}(\{x\}) \neq \mathrm{Cl}(\{y\})$.
 We need to show that there exists an open set which contains one of the two points, but not the other.

-Assume there were no such open subset.
-By lemma \ref{UnionOfOpensGivesClosure} this would mean that $x \in \mathrm{Cl}(\{y\})$ and that $y \in \mathrm{Cl}(\{x\})$.
+Assume there were no such open subset, hence that every open subset containing one of the two points would also contain then other.
+Then by lemma \ref{UnionOfOpensGivesClosure} this would mean that $x \in \mathrm{Cl}(\{y\})$ and that $y \in \mathrm{Cl}(\{x\})$.
 But this would imply that
 $Cl(\{x\}) \subset \mathrm{Cl}(\{y\})$ and that $\mathrm{Cl}(\{y\}) \subset \mathrm{Cl}(\{x\})$,
 hence that $\mathrm{Cl}(\{x\}) = \mathrm{Cl}(\{y\})$.
 This is a [[proof by contradiction]].